Edaochi Medical

 Urinary catheters: Foley, Nelaton and Coudé

-We develop the size decision (14–16 Fr in adults), tip, 2-way vs 3-way and balloon volume in detail — with a Fr→mm conversion chart and colour code — in our guide to Foley catheter sizes and tip types.
-The system is completed with the bed bag (2000 ml) or a leg bag for the ambulatory patient; how to choose between them is covered in our urinary drainage bag guide.
+The size decision (14–16 Fr in adults), tip, 2-way vs 3-way and balloon volume are worked out, with a Fr→mm chart and colour code, in our guide to Foley catheter sizes and tip types.
+The system is completed with the bed bag (2000 ml) or a leg bag for the ambulatory patient; how to choose between them is in the urinary drainage bag guide.

 Respiratory suction catheters